-I am a cultural and intellectual historian of the twentieth-century Arab world, with a focus on Palestinian history during the 1950s and 1960s.
+I am a cultural and intellectual historian of the twentieth-century Arab world, with a focus on Palestinian history.
 My research on intellectual constructs of social, political and cultural identities seeks to trace the circulation of political vocabularies that construct as well as contest nationalist narratives.

-In keeping with my interest in the transnational circulation of political vocabularies, I am also exploring how Palestinian writers engaged with the Black American freedom movement during the 1960s and 1970s.
+In keeping with my interest in the transnational circulation of political vocabularies, I am also exploring how Palestinian writers engaged with the Black American freedom movement.
 While scholars have recently examined how certain Black American intellectuals became interested in the question of Palestine during this period, little attention has been paid to how Palestinians drew on the vocabularies of Black liberation to make legible their own conditions, whether as citizens of Israel, under occupation, or in exile.

 I teach graduate and undergraduate courses on Middle Eastern history and historiography, the Arab-Israeli conflict, and Islamic thought.
 I have conducted fieldwork in Egypt, Jordan, Lebanon and Israel/Palestine.

 I am also a 2018 Public Voices Fellow with the OpEd Project and a Policy Member of Al-Shabaka - The Palestinian Policy Network.
 My analysis and opinion pieces have appeared in numerous U.S.-based publications including The Washigton Post, The Forward and The Hill.

 Ph.D. (with honors) University of Chicago, Near Eastern Languages and Civilizations, 2006

 M.A.
 University of Chicago, Middle Eastern Studies, 1999

 B.A.
 Benedictine University, English Language and Literature, Secondary Education (minor), Summa Cum Laude, 1997

 Brothers Apart: Palestinian Citizens of Israel and the Arab World (Stanford: Stanford University Press, 2017)